DmytroFedin/production-project/src/entities/Article/README.md

 - Components

-`ArticleDetails` - component contains information about article.
+`ArticleDetails` - component contains information about article

 `ArticleList` -  component with list of articles

 `ArticleViewSelector` - component switches display of articles list (plate, list)

-`ArticleSortSelector` - component с выбором сортировки списка статьей
+`ArticleSortSelector` - component with sort selector for list of articles

-`ArticleTypeTabs` - component с выбором типа статьи
+`ArticleTypeTabs` - component with selector for type of the artticles

-- types
+- Types

-`Article` - Тип, описывающий статью
+`Article` - Type, describing article

-- selectors
+- Selectors

-`getArticleDetailsData` - Селектор для получения информации о текущей открытой статье
+`getArticleDetailsData` - Selector for getting information about current opened article